CraigWhitley/template-server/README.md

 # template-server
-A small bootstrap project for Apollo Server and MongoDB on Node using Typescript
+A small bootstrap project for Apollo Server and MongoDB on Node using Typescript.

+The idea was to create a small, modular bootstrap project with native authentication and a handful of OAUTH2 implementations ready to go.

 1) Create .variables.env in /src/lib/